Boklap/ai-prompt-practice/README.md

 # ai-prompt-practice
-Projects that created by following the best practice on prompting.
+Store all project that created by several AIs by following prompting best practices.

+In this project:
+1. **Snake Game**